What’s all this fuss about Minimalism?

-With increasing number of Indians becoming world travelers, their exposure to global design have started having an impact on the spaces that they want to live in ahem, this takes off most of the weight from our shoulders, I must admit I can confidently say ‘Minimalism’ as a philosophy is not alien but very much in sync with the modern India of today.
+With increasing number of Indians becoming world travellers, their exposure to global design has started having an impact on the spaces that they want to live in ahem, this takes off most of the weight from our shoulders, I must admit I can confidently say ‘Minimalism’ as a philosophy is not alien but very much in sync with the modern India of today.

 Spatially speaking pun unintended this philosophy embraces simple, functional living over exuberance taking over.
 Minimalism fundamentally means keep only what is necessary, Living a life of simple understated luxury.
 This is the fundamental philosophy in which our design studio operates.
 Right from the smallest piece of hardware to the grander realm of space we keep in mind ‘minimalism’ all the way through our designs.

 How could I not talk about Mari Kondo, when we do all this talking about minimalism here?
 For keeper’s sake, here’s an excerpt from her page.
 I live through these rules jotted down below, try this out and see how life transforms by something so simple yet so powerful.